keboola/developers-docs/extend/generic-extractor/jobs/index.md

    startDate=2016-01-20&types[0]=new&types[1]=active&types[2]=finished

-Also the `Content-Type: application/x-www-form-urlencoded` HTTP header will be added to the request.
+Also, the `Content-Type: application/x-www-form-urlencoded` HTTP header will be added to the request.

 ## Data Type
 The `dataType` parameter assigns a name to the object(s) obtained from the endpoint.
-Setting `dataType` is optional, if not set, a name will be generated automatically from the `endpoint` value and parent jobs.
-The `dataType` is also used as the name of the output table within the specified [output bucket](/extend/generic-extractor/api#outputBucket).
+Setting it is optional.
+If not set, a name will be generated automatically from the `endpoint` value and parent jobs.
+The parameter is also used as the name of the output table within the specified [output bucket](/extend/generic-extractor/api#outputBucket).

-Note that you can use the same `dataType` for multiple resources provided that the result objects may be [merged into a single one](/extend/generic-extractor/mappings/).
-This can be used for example in situation where two API endpoints return the same resource:
+Note that you can use the same `dataType` for multiple resources, provided that the result objects may be [merged into a single one](/extend/generic-extractor/mappings/).
+This can be used, for example, in a situation where two API endpoints return the same resource:

 {% highlight json %}
 {